-An urgent need can lead to a rushed decision.
+In addition to finding the right fit, it is important to choose a loan with the lowest interest rate.
+An urgent need can lead to making rushed decisions.
 But hurried decisions don’t always have the most productive results.
 If you accept the first offer you receive, it may end up costing you more in interest.
 It’s better to wait until you can compare a few different offers.
 Then, you can choose the one with the lowest interest and fees.

 Just because a lender is willing to work with you, that doesn’t mean they are trying to do you any favors.
 Like you, they need to make money to survive and will set rates accordingly.
 It’s up to you figure out what you can afford and then find a funding source that can offer it.

 You may not get the money.
 We see businesses with good credit histories struggle to find funding.
 It’s a hard process, and not everyone sees good results.

 You can prepare yourself for bad news about the loan.
 Think about alternative ways to get money.
 You might need to sell part of your company, reduce your reach, downsize, or make another money-saving decision.

 A microloan can provide alternative benefits that conventional lenders might not offer.
 These loans are typically $50,000 or less and are offered through government or nonprofit programs to help start-ups and other smaller companies.

 Some top U.S. microlenders include Grameen America, LitFund, and the Opportunity Fund.
 Interested businesses can also turn to The SBA Microloan Program, which offers loans of up to $50,000.
 Likewise, the SBA Community Advantage Program offers loans in marginalized communities that may not have access to capital.
 The loans awarded through this program can be as high as $250,000.